studioschade/notebook_graph/README.md

 # Notebook Graph Workflow Compositor
-Computing at the speed of Human: A tool by alshady Intuitive, high-level visual design and execution of complex workflows and analysis pipelines.
+Computing at the speed of Human: A tool by alshady.

+Intuitive, high-level visual design and execution of complex workflows and analysis pipelines.
 Not a visual programming language, a visual compositor to archtect complex systems.